Modeling AdaGrad, RMSProp, and Adam with Integro-Differential Equations: Continuous-time models for AdaGrad, RMSProp and Adam

-As discussed earlier, a similar situation arises with RMSProp: the dynamics are governed by the integro-differential equation (\ref{eq:RMSProp_cont}).
+\end{proof} As discussed earlier, a similar situation arises with RMSProp: the dynamics are governed by the integro-differential equation (\ref{eq:RMSProp_cont}).
 The nonlocal behavior is encapsulated within the squared gradient moving average.
-It is necessary to know the value of \( \theta \) up to time \( t \) and a small time increment determined by \( \alpha \).
+Thus, the dynamics require knowledge of the trajectory of \(\theta\) up to time \(t\), together with the small forward increment determined by \(\alpha\).
+As in AdaGrad, the appearance of the shifted argument \(t+\alpha\) is a consequence of the reindexing, since the update of \(\theta_{k+1}\) depends on the memory term evaluated at step \(k+1\).

 The key difference between RMSProp and AdaGrad lies in the kernel of the integral operator.
 For AdaGrad, the kernel is

 However, for RMSProp, the kernel is modified to: